-There is evidence that sleep restriction curtails adequate rest and recovery for athletes, which can impact performance.
+There is evidence that sleep restriction curtails adequate rest and recovery for athletes.
+It can impact performance.
 Some NBA teams have even dabbled with eliminating the traditional shootaround.
 That is a brief practice held earlier on the day of a game.

-Cheri Mah, a researcher at the Stanford Sleep Disorders Clinic and Research Laboratory, tracked the sleep habits of the men's basketball team at Stanford University for a study released in 2011.
+Cheri Mah is a researcher at the Stanford Sleep Disorders Clinic and Research Laboratory.
+She tracked the sleep habits of the men's basketball team at Stanford University for a study released in 2011.
 By extending their sleep, the Cardinal players increased their 3-point and free throw shooting by 9 percent.

 Iginla sees how the evidence can come into play on the ice, too.

-"When you're tired, it doesn't seem like the game comes as quick," said Iginla, who began working with sleep coaches while with the Calgary Flames a few years ago.
+"When you're tired, it doesn't seem like the game comes as quick," said Iginla of the Avalanche.
+He began working with sleep coaches while with the Calgary Flames a few years ago.
 "You want to keep things fresh, kind of like a kid, where you can't wait to get on the ice, can't wait to go out there and expend that energy.
 The more you capture that the better."

-Nashville Predators coach Peter Laviolette actually scrubbed the morning skatearound when he was with Carolina in 2008-09.
+Nashville Predators coach Peter Laviolette actually scrubbed the morning skatearound.
+That was when he was with Carolina in 2008-09.
 But he was fired that December and didn't get to see the experiment through.
-The Hurricanes went to the Eastern Conference final after he was let go, and Laviolette is convinced the lack of a skatearound early in the season played a role.
+The Hurricanes went to the Eastern Conference final after he was let go.
+Today, Laviolette is convinced the lack of a skatearound early in the season played a role.